What are the terms and conditions?

 8.2.
 You may cancel your booking at any time, but a Refund will only be payable in accordance with clause 9.

 9.1.
-Refunds shall be made within thirty (30) calendar days beginning with the date on which notice of cancellation was received by the Studio, notice of cancellation was issued by the Studio, or the Studio informed you that it was unable to confirm a place on a Course.
+Refunds shall be made within thirty (30) calendar days beginning with the date on which notice of cancellation was received by the Studio, notice of cancellation was issued by the Studio, or the Studio informed you that it was unable to confirm a place on a Class.

 9.5.
 To request a refund, please complete and submit our Refund Request Form.